Benefits & Features of Sleeping Bag Liners

 Not only do Sea to Summit liners come in a wide variety of sizes, they are also available in different colors.
 The four subdued colors you can choose from include two shades of blue, green, and dark pink.

 Due to its premium status, the Sea to Silk liner is intended for people who do a lot of camping in different environments.
 Casual campers looking for a value play could find better options on this list.

-Serious campers looking for a higher-quality silk liner should check out the Sea to Silk Premium Silk.
+- One of the shortest heights on our listBottom-Line: Serious campers looking for a higher-quality silk liner should check out the Sea to Silk Premium Silk.

 The ALPS Mountaineering Microfiber Mummy Liner is made out of microfiber (a synthetic fabric).
 This product measures 86 inches in length and 32 inches in width and weighs 11 ounces.
 ALPS Mountaineering also makes one of these liners in polyester-cotton.